Active Duty Entered

 In 1943, Dorothy G. Cunningham enlisted in the Army in Louisville, KY, according to her record in the National Archives, Access to Archival Databases.
 When she enlisted, Dorothy was living in Salvisa, KY.
 She was a graduate of West Side High School and had completed a nurses training course in St. Louis, MO.

 After her military service, Dorothy G. Cunningham returned to Kentucky.
-She married Robert Edward Harding in Indiana on May 26, 1948.
-In 1953, Dorothy Harding was employed as a psychiatric aid at the U.S. Public Health Service [Narcotic] Hospital (USPHS).
-The hospital was located on Leestown Road in Lexington, KY.
+She married Robert Edward Harding in Indiana May 26, 1948.
+In 1953, she was employed as a psychiatric aid at the U.S. Public Health Service [Narcotic] Hospital (USPHS) located on Leestown Road in Lexington, KY.
 The Addiction Research Center (ARC) was a division of the hospital.
 The USPHS grounds were shared with the federal prison.

 In the 1970 Lexington city directory, Dorothy Harding's job location was given as NIMH (National Institute of Mental Health).
-She was working at the ARC section of the USPHS.
-The ARC was an NIMH facility.
-By 1979, Dorothy Harding's job was listed in the Lexington city directory as a corrections officer at FCI (Federal Corrections Institute).
+She was working at the ARC section of the USPHS; the ARC was an NIMH facility.
+By 1979, her job was listed in the Lexington city directory as a corrections officer at the FCI (Federal Corrections Institute).
 Today, the name is FMC Lexington or The Federal Medical Center in Lexington, a federal prison for inmates who require medical and mental health care.

-Dorothy G. Cunningham Harding died in Lexington, KY, in 2014.
+Dorothy G. Cunningham Harding died in Lexington in 2014.
 She is buried in the Camp Nelson National Cemetery in Nicholasville, KY.

 Kentucky County & Region

 Kentucky Place (Town or City)

 Cited in this Entry

 |NKAA Entry:||African American Schools in Mercer County, KY|

 |NKAA Source:||National Archives, Access to Archival Databases (online)|